The Mediatrix and Co-Redemptrix Question: Eastern African Perspectives on Mary Before Vatican II

 Bishop John B. Cesana of Gulu and Edoardo Mason, Vicar Apostolic of Bahr el-Ghazal, requested the explicit definition of Mary as Mediatrix omnium gratiarum and Co-redemptrix.
 Similarly, René-Georges Pailloux, Apostolic Prefect of Fort Rosebery, called for a dogmatic definition grounded in Sacred Scripture.

-Others adopted a more measured tone while expressing expectations of conciliar treatment.
-Archbishop Edgar Maranta of Dar es Salaam anticipated that the Council would address the doctrine of Mary’s mediation, though without specifying a desired outcome.
-His Auxiliary, Elias Mchonde, Auxiliary Bishop of Dar es Salaam and one of the few native African prelates at the time, echoed this expectation.
-Ireneus Wien Dud, Apostolic Vicar of Rumbek, requested that the Council carefully examine the suitability of defining the doctrine as a revealed truth.
+Others adopted a more measured tone while still expressing expectations of conciliar treatment.
+Archbishop Edgar Maranta of Dar es Salaam anticipated that the Council would at least debate, the doctrine of Mary’s mediation, though without specifying a desired outcome.
+His Auxiliary, Elias Mchonde—one of the few native African prelates at the time—echoed this expectation.
+Ireneus Wien Dud, Apostolic Vicar of Rumbek, also requested that the Council carefully examine the suitability of defining the doctrine as a revealed truth.

 Marian Maternity and the Unity of Humanity